Background pattern

 If you are taking lacosamida, consult your doctor if you experience a new type of seizure or worsening of existing seizures.

-If you are taking lacosamida and experience symptoms of abnormal heart rhythm (such as slow, fast, or irregular heartbeat, palpitations, shortness of breath, dizziness, fainting), consult your doctor immediately (see section 4).
+If you are taking lacosamida and experience symptoms of abnormal heartbeat (such as slow, fast, or irregular heartbeat, palpitations, shortness of breath, dizziness, fainting), consult your doctor immediately (see section 4).

 Children

-Lacosamida is not recommended for children under 2 years with epilepsy characterized by the onset of partial seizures or for children under 4 years with primary generalized tonic-clonic seizures.
-This is because it is not yet known if it is effective and safe for children in this age group.
+Lacosamida is not recommended in children under 2 years of age with epilepsy characterized by the occurrence of partial-onset seizures or in children under 4 years of age with primary generalized tonic-clonic seizures.
+This is because it is not yet known whether it is effective and safe for children in this age group.

 Other medications and Lacosamida Alter

-In particular, inform your doctor or pharmacist if you are taking any of the following medications that affect the heart, as lacosamida may also affect the heart:
+In particular, tell your doctor or pharmacist if you are taking any of the following medications that affect the heart, as lacosamida may also affect the heart:

 • medications that may increase the "PR interval" in a heart test (ECG or electrocardiogram) such as epilepsy or pain medications called carbamazepine, lamotrigine, or pregabalin;